Vienne, Isère: Industrial era

-Train stations were built in Vienne in 1855 and in Estressin in 1875 providing freight transport to the textile and metallurgy industries, which had begun taking advantage of the water power in the valley of the river Gère in the previous centuries.
+Train stations were built in Vienne in 1855 and in Estressin in 1875 providing freight transport to the textile and metallurgy industries, which took advantage of the water power in the Gère valley.

+In 1875, the State signed a contract with Vienne for the establishment of a cavalry regiment, necessitating the construction of a barracks from 1882 to 1886 in what became known as the Quartier Saint-Germain in 1887.
+When the last military regiment was disbanded in 1990, the former barracks was transformed into a business center, with some of the buildings conserved, such as the riding academy, which became a concert hall in 2018.

 Population

 Monuments

 The two outstanding Roman remains in Vienne are the temple of Augustus and Livia, and the Plan de l'Aiguille or Pyramide, a truncated pyramid resting on a portico with four arches, which was associated with the city's Roman circus.

 The early Romanesque church of Saint Peter belonged to an ancient Benedictine abbey and was rebuilt in the ninth century, with tall square piers and two ranges of windows in the tall aisles and a notable porch.
 It is one of France's oldest Christian buildings dating from the 5th century laid-out in the form of a basilica and having a large and well constructed nave.
 It also has a Romanesque tower and a sculptured South portal containing a statue of Saint Peter.
 Today, the building houses a lapidary museum that holds a Junon head and a statue of Tutela, the city's protective divinity.

 The Gothic former cathedral of St Maurice was built between 1052 and 1533.
 It is a basilica, with three aisles and an apse, but no ambulatory or transepts.
 It is 315 ft in length, 118 ft wide and 89 ft in height.
 The most striking portion is the west front, which rises majestically from a terrace overhanging the Rhône.
 Its sculptural decoration was badly damaged by the Protestants in 1562 during the Wars of Religion.

 The Romanesque church of St André en Bas was the church of a second Benedictine monastery, and became the chapel of the earlier kings of Provence.
 It was rebuilt in 1152, in the later Romanesque style.

+The Monument aux Morts in front of the train station is the work of Claude Grange and was inaugurated on 9 September 1923 by Philippe Pétain.